211025-Enterprise/demos/week4/qc-questions.md

   * Use a volume or connect to external state management service
   * Volumes are file systems mounted to a container and exist on the host independent of the container

+### Servlets

+What is a servlet?
+What about a servlet container?
+Which servlet container have you worked with?

+Describe the servlet class inheritance hierarchy.
+What methods are declared in each class or interface?

+How would you create your own servlet?

+What is the deployment descriptor?
+What file configures your servlet container?

+Explain the lifecycle of a servlet - what methods are called and when are they called?

+Is eager or lazy loading of servlets the default?
+How would you change this?

+What are some tags you would find in the web.xml file?

+What is the difference between the ServletConfig and ServletContext objects?
+How do you retrieve these in your servlet?

+What is the purpose of the RequestDispatcher?

+Explain the difference between RequestDispatcher.forward() and HttpServletResponse.sendRedirect()

+What is object mapping?
+Any Java libraries for this?

+How would you send text or objects back in the body of the HTTP response from a servlet?

+What is the difference between getParameter() and getAttribute() methods?